Michael Hill underlying earnings fall 14% as margins squeezed

 Michael Hill said lower same-store sales were due to the company's shift away from "aggressive discounting for the first four months of the year and a competitive retail environment."

-The company said it will pay a dividend of 1.5 Australian cents a share, bringing the full-year payout to 4 Australian cents versus 5 Australian cents in the prior year.
-The final dividend will be paid on September 27.
+The company said it would pay a dividend of 1.5 Australian cents a share, bringing the full-year payout to 4 Australian cents versus 5 Australian cents in the prior year.
+The final dividend would be paid on September 27.

 The dual-listed shares last traded at 53 cents on the NZX and are down 18.5 per cent so far this year.